SliDeeN/MG4Control/README.md

 #### Custom drive mode
 Three settings the vehicle only exposes in that mode: **power** (Eco / Normal / Sport), **steering** and **pedal force** (Comfort / Normal / Sport).
-Available on all six firmwares through two distinct routes — `VehiclePropertyManager` signals on SWI133/68/165, and `CarVehicleSettingClient` methods on A9.
+Available on all six firmwares through three distinct routes — `VehiclePropertyManager` signals on SWI133, `VehicleSettingManager` methods on SWI68/165, and `CarVehicleSettingClient` methods on A9.

 Present in two places, with a different reveal rule: